KyoheiG3/Keynode/README.md

 * You can perform interactive keyboard display switch.
 * You can easily perform the switching of the display to match the height of the keyboard.

+## Requirements

+- Swift 3.0
+- iOS 7.0 or later

 ## How to Install Keynode

 ### iOS 8+